-On Figs.\ref{fig:Rc_kfallb} and \ref{fig:Rh_kfallb} are shown evolution of the core and the half mass radii for different $kfallbs$ and N-body model for $N=100000$.
-We can see, that in the case when massive BHs and massive BH-BH binaries are present in the system, the evolution of the core radius is very stochastic, characterized by large and fast fluctuations, on the time scale of an order of several dozen Myr.
+Figs.\ref{fig:Rc_kfallb} and \ref{fig:Rh_kfallb} show the evolution of the core and half mass radii for different $kicks$ and the $N$-body model for $N=100000$.
+It can be seen that, in the case when massive BH and massive BH-BH binaries are present in the system, the evolution of the core radius is very stochastic, characterized by large and fast fluctuations, on the time scale of order several dozen Myr.
 Also, the half mass radius in this case evolves faster and has larger values, which is presumably connected with stronger energy generation.
-The consequence of larger energy generation is much faster system evolution.
-The cluster lives shorter.
-Therefore, not only BH with masses of several hundred $M_{\odot}$ (IMBH) can influence the system structure, which can be detected by observations, but also presence in the system of several massive stellar mass BHs can leave observational imprint on the cluster structure.
-That is a very interesting possibility worth to further check.
-Similar behaviour was reported in \citet{Hu2007} for stochastic core radius evolution powered by single rather massive BH and in \citet{Merrittetal2004}, \citet{Mackeyetal2008} for strong core expansion of massive star cluster powered by large number of stellar mass BHs (in this case the core radius evolution is rather smooth because of a large number of BHs which forms bound subsystem in the central part of the system).
+One consequence of larger energy generation is much faster system evolution: the cluster has a shorter lifetime.
+Therefore, it is not only BH with masses of several hundred $M_{\odot}$ (IMBH), which can influence the system structure, that can be detected by observations; also the presence in the system of several massive stellar-mass BH can leave an observational imprint on the cluster structure.
+That is a very interesting possibility which is worth checking further.
+Similar behaviour was reported in \citet{Hu2007}, i.e. stochastic evolution of the core radius powered by a single rather massive BH, and in \citet{Merrittetal2004} and \citet{Mackeyetal2008}, which studied strong core expansion in a massive star cluster powered by a large number of stellar mass BH; in that case, however, the evolution of the core radius was rather smooth, because of the large number of BH, which form a bound subsystem in the central part of the cluster.